Wireless Optical Communication (WOC) Terminal Overview

 Tips

 - Check RJ45 depth and nut indication.
 Double check the RJ45 connector depth using the marking line on the dust cap and make sure the plastic nut is firmly tightened so the cable does not slip.
 On the Octis cap, use the arrow to verify the length of the visible RJ45 connector (11 millimeters).
+This is shown in Step 11.

-- Modify ethernet cable.
-Modify the boot on the Ethernet patch cable: the RJ-45 connector must be bare, with no rubber boot, rubber lock tab protector, or other protrusions.
+- Modify Ethernet cable.
+Modify the boot on the Ethernet patch cable: the RJ45 connector must be bare, with no rubber boot, rubber lock tab protector, or other protrusions.
 Use care to avoid damaging the cable or the Octis RJ45 connector.

 - Gently press down to check.
 To confirm the RJ45 connector is securely locked in place, apply finger pressure.